-Either an independent government-licensed electricity marketing company that supplies electricity at competitive unregulated prices to its customers, or an entity appointed by the Wires Owner to provide a regulated rate option to customers.
-Both entities bill the customer for energy consumption and wires charges.
+Either an independent government-licensed electricity marketing company that supplies electricity at competitive unregulated prices to its customers, or an entity appointed by the wires owner to provide a regulated rate option to customers.
+Both entities bill the customer for energy consumption and wire charges.